publishpress/PublishPress-Authors/readme.txt

 [Click here to see how to create Guest Authors](https://publishpress.com/knowledge-base/add-guest-authors-wordpress/).

-= Multiple Layout Options for Author Profiles = PublishPress Authors provides five default ways to display the author profiles on your site.
+= Multiple Layout Options for Author Bio Profiles =

+PublishPress Authors provides five default ways to display the author profiles on your site.
 In the PublishPress Authors settings you can choose from these layouts:

 * Simple list